Our Official Doggie Policy

 1. Confirmed rental guests have to fill out the following form (see below) for a single dog request (additional dogs require an additional form).

-You can also fill out this form if you're not a confirmed renter, to see if your dog would be approved or not.
-The information you provide will help us understand whether or not your pet is a good fit for our home.
+You can also fill out this form if you're not a confirmed renter, to see if the dog you're requesting to bring would be approved or not.

 2. Once we've reviewed the information, we'll revert by email to let you know if your pup is a go.
-If yes, we'll email a PDF lease addendum for you to sign and mail back (or we'll include with the original lease docs if we haven't sent that yet).
+If yes, we'll email what is in effect a PDF lease addendum that presents record of your dog's details and agreement to our terms and policies.